Sign in Create account

 Flowers

 Sew together row ends of cast-on stitches of each flower.
-Make stems of flowers taking lengths of green yarn approximately 10in (25cm) long and tie to underside of flowers in the middle.
+Make stems of flowers taking lengths of green yarn approximately 10in (25cm) long and tie to the underside of flowers in the middle.
 Place stems in a bundle and tie a knot ¾in (2cm) from flower heads.
 Trim ends of stems.
 Sew flowers to cloth on basket.

 Fair Isle Instructions